tomasantunes/main-wiki2/Random Chat/random-chat1.md

 <Expert> No, of course not.
 The only taxes you pay are VAT on the products you buy.
 <Student3> Then what are we doing here?
 <Expert> There is not a single invoice here so you don't have to pay taxes.
+Break...
+<JuniorDev> It's free.
+It's volunteer work.
+<Student3> But you want to make money?
+<JuniorDev> The sale is unchargeable.
+<JuniorDev> If 100 people say they are willing to pay, I start a company.
+<JuniorDev> But that's not going to happen.